YT-new/Try/about/index.md

 ### You can’t connect the dots looking forward.
 You can only connect them looking backwards, so you have to trust that the dots will somehow connect in your future.
 <H4 align="right"> -Steve Jobs </H4>

    Hello!
-I am currently working at Pegatron, a place electronic manufacturing industry, as region and headquarter planner, managing spare parts **demand forecasting** and **business operation** for service centers and customers globally.
+I am currently working at Pegatron, a place electronic manufacturing industry, as region and headquarter planner, managing spare parts **demand forecasting analysis** and **business operation** for service centers and customers globally.

    During my time in Pega, I served across various roles in supply chain and cross-functional